DS Smith's Circular Business Model

 Our relationships and resources

-• Our people and values: We employ around 30,000 people globally and invest in and develop them so they can realise their potential.
-Our values and management standards guide how we operate.
+We employ c.
+29,000 people globally and invest in and develop them so they can realise their potential.
+Our values and management standards guide how we operate across the following areas:

 • Manufacturing and other physical assets: We have an extensive network of packaging manufacturing sites, paper mills, recycling depots and innovation centres, supported by the infrastructure of the countries in which we operate.

-• Data and digital: Integration of data and digital will help increase manufacturing capacity, service levels, and deliver best in class customer experience.
+• Data and digital: Integration of digital and data will help increase manufacturing capacity and service levels to deliver best in class customer experience.

 • Natural capital: We operate a circular model through the recycling of natural material, in particular wood fibre.